gxchain/whitepaper/en/whitepaper.md

 #### **Minqiang Huang**
 Founder and Chief Executive officer

-Minqiang has over 10 years experience in data exchange, financial technology, and blockchain, he dived into cryptocurrency in 2012, and initiated several projects since then.
-He used to be CTO at Hakim Unique Internet Co Ltd \(SHE:300300\), and Director at financial services of HAKIM UNIQUE.
-He received his bachelor in computer science at Shandong University of Science and Technology, He received his master in management at Hong Kong Finance and Economics College.
-Besides blockchain, Minqiang is interested in ultramarathon, trail running, and mountain biking.
+Minqiang has over ten years experience in data exchange, financial technology, and blockchain, he dived into cryptocurrency in 2012 and initiated several projects since then.
+He used to be CTO at Hakim Unique Internet Co Ltd (SHE:300300), and Director at financial services of HAKIM UNIQUE.
+He received his bachelor in computer science at Shandong University of Science and Technology.
+He earned his master in management at Hong Kong Finance and Economics College.
+Besides blockchain, Minqiang is interested in the ultramarathon, trail running, and mountain biking.

 #### **Guojun Tu**
 Co-founder and Vice President

-Guojun was a senior executive at 3 public traded IT company, he is a serial entrepreneur, who had more than 21 years’ experience in the field of information security, payment, and IT.
+Guojun was a senior executive at three public traded IT company, he is a serial entrepreneur, who had more than 21 years' experience in the field of information security, payment, and IT.
 Guojun received his bachelor degree in computer science at Hunan University.

 #### **Cheng Wang**
 Chief Technology Officer